gcdev373/stroom-analytic-demo/docs/annotations.md

 ## Annotation Creation

-The version of Stroom used by this demonstrator includes a new pipeline element `AnnotationWriter` that allows Annotations to be created automatically by Stroom pipelines, rather than having to be created manually, within the Stroom UI.
+Stroom v7.0 introduced  a new pipeline element `AnnotationWriter` that allows Annotations to be created automatically by Stroom pipelines, rather than having to be created manually, within the Stroom UI.
 This means that Annotations can be used to represent analytic output / alerts.